 With the added flour you should find your sauce is considerably thicker.

-Combine the ingredients in a small saucepan and whisk it together until combined and bubbling.
+- Add the ingredients to the saucepan and whisk together until combined and bubbling.